Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis indicates that there are currently 37 active public transport stops operating within Windsor.
-These include a mix of train and bus services.
-The city is served by 31 individual routes in total, which collectively facilitate 4,627 weekly passenger trips.
+The analysis of public transportation in Windsor shows that there are currently 37 active transport stops operating within the city.
+These stops offer a mix of train and bus services.
+The city is served by 31 individual routes, which collectively facilitate 4,627 weekly passenger trips.

-Residents enjoy excellent accessibility to these transport options, with an average distance of just 163 meters from their homes to the nearest stop.
-On average, there are 661 daily trips across all routes, equating to approximately 125 weekly trips per individual stop.
+The accessibility of these transport services is rated as excellent, with residents typically located just 163 meters from their nearest transport stop.
+On average, there are 661 trips per day across all routes, equating to approximately 125 weekly trips per individual stop.

 Frequently Asked Questions - Transport